Beyond Toxics 2023 Legislative Agenda

 The climate crisis is here and harming us all, with those who are already the most vulnerable bearing the worst burden.
 Our homes and buildings are the second largest source of climate pollution and our first line of defense against climate harms, like extreme heat and wildfire smoke.
 With Oregon on one of the most aggressive timelines in the nation to move to 100% clean electricity, there is more momentum than ever to focus on plugging our homes and buildings into that clean power by transitioningaway from methane gas, oil, and other polluting energy.

-The Building Resilience Policy Package is a suite of four bills that Oregon Just Transition Alliance (OJTA) is prioritizing.
+The Building Resilience Policy Package is a suite of four bills that Oregon Just Transition Alliance (OJTA) prioritized in the 2023 session.

 SB 871 - Smart State Buildings